vohraa23/TTS_Abhishek/README.md

 Closes the HTML document.

 ## 5. Docker File
-1.⁠ ⁠Use an official Python runtime as a parent image Dockerfile
+A.⁠ ⁠Use an official Python runtime as a parent image Dockerfile
 Copy code
 FROM python:3.9
 Purpose: Specifies the base image for the Docker container.
 Functionality: Uses the official Python 3.9 image as the parent image.

- 2.⁠ ⁠Set the working directory in the container Dockerfile
+ B.⁠ ⁠Set the working directory in the container Dockerfile
 Copy code
 WORKDIR /app
 Purpose: Sets the working directory inside the Docker container to /app.
 Functionality: Subsequent commands will be executed in this directory.

- 3.⁠ ⁠Install system dependencies including Rust compiler Dockerfile
+ C.⁠ ⁠Install system dependencies including Rust compiler Dockerfile
 Copy code
 RUN apt-get update \